OUR GUIDING PRINCIPLES AND PEOPLE

 THE CHARTER MEMBERS

-The Rotary Club of Central Cayman Islands received its charter from Rotary International on October 30 1986.
+The Rotary Club of Central Cayman Islands (Club ID: 24132) received its charter from Rotary International on October 30 1986.
 The Charter President was John A. Furze.
-All these years later, one of the original members still remain in the club, proving that Rotary is a family for life.
+All these years later, one of the original members still in the club today, proving that Rotary is a family for life.
 Here is a photo of some of our past Presidents, taken in 2014.

 Over the years, the club has met many needs of varying sorts within the community – assistance with housing, the building of the T.E.
 McField Centre, the restoration of the Mastic Bridge, and hurricane relief.
-The club also recognises its international responsibilities and has contributed to disaster relief projects, and sanitation and clean drinking water programmes worldwide.
+The club also recognises its international responsibilities having built a school cafeteria in Hinche Haiti and also in contributing to disaster relief projects, sanitation, and clean drinking water programmes worldwide.
+Some of our annual initiatives include:

 What was the first Rotary Club community project?